SeisComP/seiscomp/doc/base/api-python-client.rst

 :func:`initConfiguration` is used to read parameters of the configuration files and to populate the internal state.
-If something fails or if configured values are out of bounds, False can be returned which causes to :func:`init` to return False and to exit the application with a non-zero result code.
+If something fails or if configured values are out of bounds, False can be returned which causes :func:`init` to return False and to exit the application with a non-zero result code.

 An example is show below: